Multipacker/framed/README.md

 ### Linux

 You can either build with Clang or GCC.
-The project defaults to using the mold linker in both cases.
-The following dependencies need to be installed before
+The following dependencies need to be installed before building:
-building:

 * SDL2